Harry S. Truman 1948 presidential campaign: Whistle-stop tour

 Apart from Truman and his campaign team, about a hundred other officials boarded the train, including many journalists.
 Clifford, David Bell, George Elsey, and Charles Murphy were responsible for writing Truman's major speeches.
 The tour was divided into three segments – first cross-country to California for fifteen days, a six-day tour of the Middle West, followed by a final ten days in the Northeast with a return trip to Missouri.
 Initially, Truman planned to travel in all 48 states but later decided to campaign only in swing states and Democratic-leaning states, avoiding Deep South states that heavily favored Dixiecrats.

 The train departed on September 17 from Pittsburgh, and headed west.
 The first major stop was in Dexter, Iowa, where Truman delivered a speech on September 18 at the National Plowing Contest.
-He appealed to farmers and average Americans by dressing like a farmer in shirtsleeves and sitting down next to a group of farmers at a large picnic table.
 He called the Republican Party "gluttons of privilege", and said the Democratic Party represents the common people.
 He said: "I'm not asking you to vote for me, vote for yourselves, vote for your farms, vote for the standard of living you have won under a Democratic administration."
 Meanwhile, Dewey was also conducting a whistle-stop tour on his train titled the "Dewey Victory Special".
 Thousands attended his speeches, but author Zachary Karabell wrote that the crowd could hardly be called excited; they had no intensity or sense of the importance of the moment.
 While campaigning, both major candidates did not mention each other by name, but attacked the other's platform.
 Truman continued blaming the "do nothing" Congress and called Republicans a special-interest group.
 Author Donald R. McCoy observed that: "[Truman's] voice was flat and nasal, his prepared texts were often stilted, and his gestures were limited to chopping hand motions, which were not always appropriate to what he was saying."